OpenJDK JCL and Tools

 However, OpenJDK also requires that the server responds with a Connection: keep-alive header.
 It appears this logic is not required by the specification but it seems to be there for legacy reasons and is unlikely to be changed, particularly with the replacement HTTP client available since Java 11.

 Therefore, if the server responds with Connection: keep-alive, then the connection is cached into an in-memory KeepAliveCache.
-This may be disabled with -Dhttp.keepalive=false although this may impact performance (the main purpose of keep-alive connections is to avoid the TCP and TLS handshakes, which are relatively expensive).
+This may be disabled with -Dhttp.keepAlive=false although this may impact performance (the main purpose of keep-alive connections is to avoid the TCP and TLS handshakes, which are relatively expensive).
 The maximum number of cached keep-alive connections per destination host is controlled with -Dhttp.maxConnections=X (default 5).

 If the server responds with a Keep-Alive: timeout=X response header, then the KeepAliveCache will purge and close the connection after approximately X seconds of idleness.
 If the server does not respond with such a header, the default is 5 seconds.
 The timeout mechanism is implemented on a thread with the name Keep-Alive-Timer.
 The thread ends gracefully if there are no connections in the pool, and the thread is re-created when needed.